breakds/rummibuk-helper/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-# Rummibuk Helper
+# Rummikub Helper

 ## Description

-This provides a solver for the game Rummibuk called `brok`.
+This provides a solver for the game Rummikub called `brok`.
 It is a homophonic name after "broke", but also stands for the 4 colors in the regular rummibuk game (b = blue, r = red, o = orange, and k = black).

-Given a **subset** a full set of Rummibuk tiles, the solver `brok` will try to find a solution that
+Given a **subset** a full set of Rummikub tiles, the solver `brok` will try to find a solution that

 1. forms valid sets (i.e. runs and groups, see [wikipedia](https://en.wikipedia.org/wiki/Rummikub#Sets) for details)
 2. by using all the tiles in the subset